DenisYaroshevskiy/algorithm_dumpster/README.md

 `iteration_aligned`

 Isolation of specific iteration patterns that are used in multiple algorithms.
-Accepts a predicate that accepts address (where the pack was loaded from), loaded register and an optional ignore mask (will be invoked with 2 parameters if no mask).
+Accepts a predicate that accepts an equivalent iterator (where to load from), and an optional ignore mask (will be invoked with 2 parameters if no mask).
 Predicate should return true if the iteration should be aborted.
+Whether one can use aligned or unaligned loads depends on the algorithm.

 `iteration_aligned_unguarded` - iteration over one range, using aligned reads.
 Every address is loaded at most once.
 Algorithm will figure out a mask for a first load might be partial, after that there are no masks.
 Examples of algorithms that use this: `find_if_unguarded`

 `iteration_algined`- iteration over one range, using aligned reads.
-Based on `unguarded` version.
 Will stop when the iteration when hits `last`.
 First and last reads might be partial (it can be the same read).

 ### remove